pbagos/LDSeeker/README.md

     ```
     pip install -r  requirements.txt
     ```
+## Download Reference panels
+You can download all the LD reference panels in .parquet format from here :
 ## **Data Configuration**

 **⚠️ Important:** LDSeeker\_functions.py expects reference panel data (Parquet files) to be located in specific directories.